Skip to content

 Built with: Squarespace

-Peter McKinnon has a beautiful full-screen photography website with large images, some of which feature the catchy parallax effect.
+Peter McKinnon has a beautiful full-screen photography website with large images, some of which use a parallax effect.

 The header (with a drop-down menu) and footer are clean and basic, with the necessary links and social icons.